webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/moves-like-a-cat.md

+---
+aliases:
----,aliases:,- moves like a cat,tags:,- Compendium/CSRD/en/Foci,---
+- moves like a cat
+tags:
+- Compendium/CSRD/en/Foci
+---

 Lithe, flexible, and graceful, you move quickly and smoothly, and never seem to be where danger is.
  ### Intrusion